Manamama-Gemini-Cloud-AI-01/gemini-cli_modding_and_bug_solving/experiments_with_editing_tools.md

 *   Even with careful attempts to construct the `old_string` (e.g., by reading the file content), achieving a perfect, literal match for multi-line blocks or sections with subtle formatting differences proved extremely challenging.
 *   Failure to achieve an exact match results in the tool reporting 0 occurrences found, and no edits are made.
 *   This brittleness makes `replace` difficult to use reliably for complex, multi-line modifications.
+*   **IRL Test Result (Test Case 2):** Worked as expected when `old_string` was meticulously crafted.
+The TUI showed the "Edit" tool call, a clear diff, and prompted for "Apply this change?".
+*   **IRL Test Result (Test Case 3):** Failed as expected when `old_string` was intentionally made brittle (e.g., by omitting a line).
+The `replace` tool reported "0 occurrences found".
+This confirms its strict matching.

 ## The Behavior of `edit_file` (Functionally the `replace` tool)